KilledByAPixel/SpaceHuggers/README.md

 - For an optimal play experience please use Chrome in full screen mode
 - There is no end, but for a challenge, try beating the first 5 levels

-# Hints
+# Gameplay Tips
 - Roll to put out fire!
 - Rolling also does melee damage to enemies
-- Roll recharges every 2 seconds, there is a slight flash on the player
 - Keep your distance from the specialists (white), they roll and flip often!
 - You can hold down jump to climb up walls
 - Jump flip to get more vertical height (roll immediately after jumping)
-- To reach really high places try a grenade jump, it's fun!
+- To reach really high places try a grenade jump!
-- Try to touch checkpoints first before clearing out the area
-- You can press R to restart
+- You can press R to restart the game

 # Game Features
 - Run and gun / roguelike hybrid gameplay